sampennington/elite/src/plugins/analytics/README.md

-# PostHog Analytics Plugin for Payload CMS
+# payload-posthog-analytics

 A comprehensive analytics dashboard plugin for Payload CMS with PostHog integration.
-This plugin adds a beautiful analytics view to your Payload admin panel, showing visitor stats, page views, traffic sources, and custom events.
+Adds a beautiful analytics view to your Payload admin panel with visitor stats, page views, traffic sources, and custom events.

 ## Features